Eastern Gulf Coast, Thailand: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Check that you choose the right type.
-Most adapters that you can buy are just plugs and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types A, B, C and O. Ensure that you pick the necessary kind.
+The vast majority of adapters currently being sold are just plug changers and expect your electronics to adjust the voltage themselves.
 If yours can't do that they could get fried.
-This one should be sufficient for most places.
+This one is sufficent for most locations.

 A portable power bank, like this one